 to print all, or most, of the components above, quickly and inexpensively.

-The SPACE Solution is an excellent foundation upon which to build a robust circular economy.
+The ACE Solution is an excellent foundation upon which to build a robust circular economy.
 How?
 Most packaging waste for all products is made up of paper and plastic.
 Most paper is already compostable.
 Plastic composting bags and other compostable plastics are coming out on the market.
 Compostable plastic alternatives, like notpla.com and avanieco.com, could also be considered.
-If companies could be persuaded (perhaps with new laws) to make all packaging waste, for everything we buy, use only 100% compostable materials which degrade completely in the modernized Jean Pain composting system, then this system could:
+If companies could be persuaded (perhaps with new laws) to make all packaging waste, for everything we buy, use only 100% compostable materials, then this system could:

 AEON Greenhouses can be stand-alone or attached to the roofs and/or sun-side walls of conventional homes.
 If there is a shortage of any one element, like energy for example, then another greenhouse module is simply added to achieve a general state of equilibrium.
 Developing hot-swapable, plug & play food and energy production modules, would add more precision to this state of equilibrium (and the ability to quickly adapt to unforeseen circumstances).
 An external tree module can be replaced with a wind turbine module and vice versa.
 A solar panel module can be replaced with a garden planter module and vice versa.
 Both electrical and irrigation lines can be strategically placed in, on and around the greenhouse to guarantee an ample supply of plants and/or energy, regardless of the season.

-How does the SPACE House compare to other Closed Ecosystem solutions?
+How does the ACE House compare to other Closed Ecosystem solutions?

 European Space Agency’s Melissa